alberto-santini/selective-graph-colouring/README.md

     Greedy algorithm found  best_z 213.
     Sewell Stable Set solver finished (0.000491621 s) Stable Set solver result: 230 (465 - 235)

+You will find detailed results in CSV format in the file specified with the `-o` switch.

 # Selective Graph Colouring Problem